aasisodiya/go/golang-general/golang-basics/README.md

 - Multiple Go Routines can write to a single channel and Multiple Go Routines can read from a single channel
 - Data on channel is typed. ex. `make(chan string)` is used to create a channel of typed string
 - By Default channel reads and writes are synchronous. i.e. when a go routines writes to a channel it pauses until another go routines read from that channel and vice versa i.e. a go routine pauses when it read from channel and resume only when there is data available to read.
+- Always close / defer close your channels, by using `defer close(channelName)`

 Sample code for channel is given below